XanaduAI/fixing-a-hole/README.md

-# FlamingPy Profiler
+# Fixing-A-Hole Profiler

 Profiling is the process of analyzing the resource usage of code to identify bottlenecks and potential areas of optimization and improvement.
 Typical types of resources used by code are CPU time, memory usage, and disk space.
 It can be the case that improvements in one area come at the expense of costs in another.

-FlamingPy uses the [scalene](https://github.com/plasma-umass/scalene) profiler which, unfortunately, has very limited support on Windows, even for single-threaded CPU usage.
+Fixing-A-Hole uses the [scalene](https://github.com/plasma-umass/scalene) profiler which, unfortunately, has very limited support on Windows, even for single-threaded CPU usage.
 Scalene supports (single- and multi-threaded) CPU and (peak heap) memory usage on macOS, Linux, and WSL (Windows Subsystem for Linux).